maximumberlin76-gif/Recursive-Synthesis-and-Endogenous-Bifurcation-Dynamics-Theorem/appendix_mathematics_of_dynamics/attractor_topology_and_deformation.md

 small parameter changes may produce disproportionate structural consequences.

-This is the EDC-sensitive region where attractor deformation becomes highly dependent on endogenous drift quality.
+This is the EDC-sensitive region where attractor deformation becomes highly dependent on the qualitative characteristics of endogenous drift.

 # Operational Interpretation